tshepomhlaba/tshepomhlaba/README.md

 Welcome to my Github

 👨🏿‍💻I'm a Software Developer and all around tech nerd who enjoys creating things<br>
-🏫 Im currently studying Informatics at the Univeristy of South Africa<br>
+🏫 I'm currently studying Informatics at the Univeristy of South Africa<br>
-⚡ Fun fact: Im an huge sports fan
+⚡ Fun fact: I'm a huge sports fan

 🛠 Tech Stack